Patient's Query

 Thank you doctor,

 Three months is a long time to wait.
 Are there any other tests for an early confirmation?
-I have done a blood test 45 days back which was a home sample collection.
-I have some fear and anxiety whether they used a new syringe needle or an old one.
+I had a blood test 45 days ago, which was a home sample collection.
+I have some fear and anxiety about whether they used a new syringe needle or an old one.
 That is the reason I am planning to get this test done.

 Hello,